pnetlabrepo/ishare2/README.md

 ## Useful information

 * For problems, use our Telegram Channel describing your problem and sending a screenshot and/or a video
-* For new files to be uploaded, you can use our Telegram Channel too.
-In this case, you can send or ask for new images to be uploaded
+* For new files to be uploaded, you can also use our Telegram Channel: In this case, you can send or ask for new images to be uploaded
 * Using ishare2 upgrade will result in upgrading this utility (ishare2).
 It will not upgrade your PNETLab Ubuntu VM version
 * If CiscoIOUKeygen.py, iourc and/or keepalive.pl files in /opt/unetlab/addons/iol/bin/ are deleted, you can recover them by using ishare2 relicense.
 This will not affect images in there